stelauconseil/vds-verify/docs/faq-en.md

 VDS Verify is able to decode and verify:

-- All VDSs compliant with the AFNOR xp-z42105 standard
+- All VDSs compliant with the AFNOR xp-z42105 standard, including those affixed to:

-  - Today we list those affixed to the single-use identity proof of [France Identity](https://france-identite.gouv.fr/justificatif/)
+  - the single-use identity proof of [France Identity](https://france-identite.gouv.fr/justificatif/)
+  - the certified digital identity request of [France Identity](https://france-identite.gouv.fr/identite-numerique-certifiee/)

 - The 2D-Doc affixed to the following documents:
   - French national identity card